logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 ## Step 3: Creating storage

-The Hopsworks clusters deployed by hopsworks.ai store their data in an S3 bucket in your AWS account.
+The Hopsworks clusters deployed by [managed.hopsworks.ai](https://managed.hopsworks.ai) store their data in an S3 bucket in your AWS account.
 To enable this you need to create an S3 bucket and an instance profile to give cluster nodes access to the bucket.

 Proceed to the [S3 Management Console](https://s3.console.aws.amazon.com/s3/home) and click on *Create bucket*: